tonyjurg/BHSaddons/README.md

 # BHSaddons

-This repository contains a set of additional features developed for the [BHSA Text-Fabric dataset](https://github.com/ETCBC/bhsa).
+This repository contains a set of additional features developed for use with the [BHSA Text-Fabric dataset](https://github.com/ETCBC/bhsa).

 The following features are provided: